 My theme for this trip to Spain has been a very loose one – black and white long exposure seascapes.
 Yes, I’ve taken some other photos as well, but this has been my main focus.
 The result is that it has driven me to search for locations suitable for this type of photography.
 The more I do it, the more I understand the subtleties of the techniques involved.
 My understanding of composition and light have also improved.

 Cole Thompson also works with themes, and if you read my interview with him you will learn about his Lone Man, Monoliths and Ancient Stones series.
 You see how pursuing this themes over a number of years has both given him a subject to shoot and allowed him to build up a body of work.

 Following and exploring themes is the best way I know to develop and evolve as a photographer and artist.

-If you found these tips useful, then please check out my ebooks about black and white landscape photography (below).
+If you found these tips useful, then please check out my ebook The Black & White Landscape.